Sally Beauty Holdings Inc. (SBH) Shares Up Despite Recent Market Volatility

-Sally Beauty Holdings Inc. (NYSE: SBH)’s stock price has increased by 1.70 compared to its previous closing price of 14.67. however, the company has experienced a -6.10% decrease in its stock price over the last five trading days.
+Sally Beauty Holdings Inc. (NYSE: SBH)’s stock price has increased by 4.46 compared to its previous closing price of 14.35.
+Nevertheless, the company has seen a gain of 2.18% in its stock price over the last five trading days.
 Barron’s reported on 06/16/22 that Sally Beauty Customers Are Struggling.
 The Stock Gets a Downgrade.

 Is It Worth Investing in Sally Beauty Holdings Inc. (NYSE: SBH) Right Now?

-The price-to-earnings ratio for Sally Beauty Holdings Inc. (NYSE: SBH) is above average at 9.89x.
-The 36-month beta value for SBH is also noteworthy at 1.31.
+Sally Beauty Holdings Inc. (NYSE: SBH) has a price-to-earnings ratio of 9.93x that is above its average ratio.
+Additionally, the 36-month beta value for SBH is 1.31.
 There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 3 rating it as “hold,” and 2 rating it as “sell.”

 Sponsored

-The average price estimated by analysts for SBH is $16.40, which is $1.48 above than the current price.
-The public float for SBH is 105.51M, and at present, short sellers hold a 9.16% of that float.
-The average trading volume of SBH on March 15, 2023 was 1.40M shares.
+The average price predicted by analysts for SBH is $16.40, which is $1.41 above the current price.
+The public float for SBH is 105.51M and currently, short sellers hold a 9.16% ratio of that float.
+The average trading volume of SBH on March 21, 2023 was 1.35M shares.

 SBH’s Market Performance

-SBH’s stock has seen a -6.10% decrease for the week, with a -8.47% drop in the past month and a 31.57% gain in the past quarter.
-The volatility ratio for the week is 3.08%, and the volatility levels for the past 30 days are at 3.16% for Sally Beauty Holdings Inc. The simple moving average for the last 20 days is -7.77% for SBH stock, with a simple moving average of 8.40% for the last 200 days.
+SBH’s stock has seen a 2.18% increase for the week, with a -13.00% drop in the past month and a 17.75% gain in the past quarter.
+The volatility ratio for the week is 4.01%, and the volatility levels for the past 30 days are at 3.24% for Sally Beauty Holdings Inc. The simple moving average for the last 20 days is -4.56% for SBH stock, with a simple moving average of 8.94% for the last 200 days.

 Analysts’ Opinion of SBH